browserengineering/book/book/reflow.md

 The `handle_hover` method is pretty simple; it calls `find_element`, walks up the tree until it finds an `ElementNode`, and then sets its `hover` pseudoclass.
-Also, it has to unset the `hover` pseudoclass on the previously-hovered element.
-I store a reference to that element in the `hovered_elt` field, initialized to `None` in the constructor.
+It also has to unset the `hover` pseudoclass on the previously-hovered element, so I store a reference to that element in the `hovered_elt` field, initialized to `None` in the constructor.

 ``` {.python}
 class Browser: